Gladys Mgudlandlu: Death and legacy

-Mgudlandlu died at Guguletu in 1979, aged 61 years.
-In 2007, Mgudlandlu was posthumously awarded the Presidential Order of Ikhamanga in Silver for her contributions to South African art.
+Mgudlandlu died at Gugulethu in 1979, aged 61 years.
+In 2007, she was awarded the Presidential Order of Ikhamanga in Silver for her contributions to South African art.

 A biography by Elza Miles, Nomfanekiso Who Paints at Night: The Art of Gladys Mgudlandlu was published in 2003.
 A show of works by Mgudlandlu and Valerie Desmore, titled "A Fragile Archive," was on display at Johannesburg Art Gallery in 2012.
-Filmmaker Kemang Wa Lehulere made "The Bird Lady" (2015), a short documentary about Mgudlandlu.
+Multimedia artist Kemang Wa Lehulere made "The Bird Lady" (2015), a short documentary about Mgudlandlu.
+Wa Lehulere additionally engaged with Mgudlandlu's legacy in his Berlin exhibition Bird Song in 2017.

 Works by Mgudlandlu are in the collections of the Nelson Mandela Metropolitan Art Museum.